woniyoon/praja_delivery/README.md

 - __Trello__ to manage the project
 - __Slack__ to communicate, share some tips, update with a progress and chit-chat :)
-- __Google SpreadSheet__ to visualize data structure, which is more appropriate for NoSQL DB
+- __Google SpreadSheet__ to visualize data structure, which is more appropriate for NoSQL DB.
+We also updated our master data through script

 ## Frameworks We Used